 Graduate Communications Design

-The Master of Fine Arts (M.F.A.), a 60-credit program administered over two years leading to a terminal degree, emphasizes full-time studio practice in Communications Design (print and digital media, artifacts, information, environments, systems).
-The components of the M.F.A. program emphasize studio practice, research and scholarship, design teaching methodologies, and academic studies of visual media including history, theory, critical analysis, aesthetics, as well as other related humanities and social sciences.
+The Master of Fine Arts (M.F.A.) in Communications Design, a 62-credit graduate program, emphasizes full-time studio practice in Communications Design (print and digital media, artifacts, information, environments, systems).
+The components of the M.F.A. program focus studio practice, research and scholarship, design teaching methodologies, and studies of visual media including history, praxis and theory, critical and creative analysis, aesthetics, as well as other related humanities and social sciences.

-- The Master of Science (M.S.) in Package Design offers a broadly based curriculum centered on the decision-making process for new product/package development, featuring courses in packaging design, brand development, visual communications, digital technology, marketing, and form.
+The Master of Science (M.S.) in Package Design, a 48-credit graduate program, emphasizes full-time studio practice in Package Design (typography, branding, structural packaging, fragrance packaging, sustainabilty), and offers a broadly based curriculum centered on the decision-making process for new product/package development, featuring courses in package design, brand development, visual communications, digital technology, marketing, and form.

-The application deadline for the M.S.
-Communications Design, M.S.
-Package Design, and M.F.A.
-Communications Design programs is January 5.
+The application deadline for the M.F.A. in Communications Design and M.S. in Package Design programs is January 5.